 I was born Franklin Amos Mattson in 1963, the last child of Thomas and Janet.
 I have two older brothers—Thomas and James—and an older sister—Sara.
 The first four or five years of my life, I imagined full of turmoil only because of the simple fact that I was not living with my biological family.
 I lived with an Aunt for a while but did not remember that time.
 My first memory was when I was four or five years old.
 It was my birthday.
 I was living with a foster family in Delaware.
-It was a happy moment in my young life.
-I still visited my biological family at times supervised by the State.
-I spent most of my younger years with that foster family until I was 12 years old.
-At that point, they adopted me.
+It was a happy moment in my young life; I still visited my biological family at times, supervised by the State.
+I spent most of my younger years with that foster family until 12 years old.
+At that point, they adopted me, and henceforth, my name changed to Franklin William Reece.
 Shortly after that, they divorced, so I was in another broken home.
 After the divorce, I lived with my adopted mother.
 That was a difficult time.
 I had no father figure to help me learn about things growing up into manhood.
 My adopted mother and I always argued.

 Still, I did not know what I wanted to do with my life.
 Instead of staying at home and doing nothing, I decided to join the service.
 One weekend I went to the mall where the recruiting offices were.
 The only one open was the Marine Corps, where a Sergeant greeted me at the door—dressed in his blues uniform.
 At 16, just the look of the uniform was impressive.
 Talking to him made me feel that I belonged.
 That night I signed up.
 Since I was underage, my adopted mother had to sign me in.

 The Corps did straighten me out.
 I received my training in the field of my choice.
 As a bonus, I traveled around the world.
 I lived in Japan for over a year.
 By the way, great people and culture.
 If you ever have the chance to visit, I would highly recommend it.
 Some of my travels have been with the Marine Corps.
 In the Corps for eight great years, I have met and worked with the finest men and women in the world.
-The things I have learned while in the Marine Corps have made me the man I am today.
+While in the Marine Corps, the things I have learned have made me the man I am today.

 After the Corps, I found work in the computer field.
 I have seen the computer evolve over the past 40 years from big mainframe computers with vacuum tubes to the laptop that I am currently using today.
 That has been a journey in itself.
-I have enjoyed my endeavors and am hoping to find satisfaction in my writing.
-In closing, I hope you enjoy my website as you partake in my journey in this fork of the road called LIFE.
+I have enjoyed my endeavors and hope to find satisfaction in my writing.
+In closing, I hope you enjoy my website as you partake in my journey at this fork of the road called LIFE.